 It was my confidence, my knowledge and the importance of the subject matter than increased.
 Learning how to use the VHF Radio is not about making sure you can call a marina to request a berth – it’s a device that’s there to potentially save your life and the lives of those in your area.

-Until yesterday, I didn’t realise that the alarm that periodically goes off on my boat was an urgent message alert.
-I didn’t know I was suppose to go get a pen and paper to write down the follow-up voice distress message.
-I didn’t realise that I could potentially relay a message to the coast guard on behalf of a boat that couldn’t transmit far enough for the coast guard to hear.
+Until yesterday, I didn’t realize that the alarm that periodically goes off on my boat was an urgent message alert.
+I didn’t know I was supposed to go get a pen and paper to write down the follow-up voice distress message.
+Little did I realize that I could potentially relay a message to the coast guard on behalf of a boat that couldn’t transmit far enough for the coast guard to hear.
 I didn’t even know that you can call another boat through the DSC system if you have their MMSI (Maritime Mobile Service Identity) number!
-Furthermore, I didn’t know that I could listen to more than one channel at a time – there’s dual-watch or triple-watch option.
+Furthermore, I didn’t know that I could listen to more than one channel at a time – there’s a dual-watch or triple-watch option.